-COUNCIL BILL NO. R-20-66 ENACTMENT NO. SPONSORED BY: Isaac Benton, by request 1 RESOLUTION 2 APPROVING THE TRANSIT DEPARTMENT'S PUBLIC TRANSIT AGENCY 3 SAFETY PLAN WHEREAS, the Public Transportation Agency Safety Plan (PTASP) final 4 5 rule (49 C.F.R.
-Part 673) of the Federal Transit Administration (FTA) requires certain operators of public transportation systems that are recipients or sub-6 7 recipients of FTA grant funds to develop safety plans that include the 8 processes and procedures necessary for implementing Safety Management 9 Systems (SMS).; and 10 WHEREAS, as a recipient of FTA funds and meeting the applicability standards of the regulation, the Transit Department is required to comply with Bracketed/Underscored Material] - New the requirements of this regulation by developing a PTASP by July 20, 2020; and WHEREAS, the Transit Department has developed its plan using a template provided by FTA and has incorporated all required plan elements; and WHEREAS, the Transit Department is required to submit its PTASP to its governing entity for approval; and WHEREAS, the Council has considered and determined to approve the department's PTASP as set forth in the attached Exhibit A entitled "City of Albuquerque Public Transportation Agency Safety Plan."
-BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE: 23 Section 1.
-That the Public Transit Agency Safety Plan as set forth in the 24 attached Exhibit A entitled "City of Albuquergue Public Transportation Agency 25 Safety Plan" is approved.
+1 RESOLUTION 2 APPROVING THE TRANSIT DEPARTMENT'S 2022 UPDATED PUBLIC TRANSIT 3 AGENCY SAFETY PLAN 4 WHEREAS, the Public Transportation Agency Safety Plan (PTASP) final rule (49 5 C.F.R.
+Part 673) of the Federal Transit Administration (FTA) requires certain 6 operators of public transportation systems that are recipients or sub-recipients of 7 FTA grant funds to develop safety plans that include the processes and procedures 8 necessary for implementing Safety Management Systems (SMS); and 9 WHEREAS, as a recipient of FTA funds and meeting the applicability standards 10 of the regulation, the Transit Department complied with the requirements of this Deletion 11 regulation by developing a PTASP by July 20, 2020; and 12 WHEREAS, the rule requires that the Transit Department review the PTASP 13 annually and make updates as needed; and Bracketed/Strikethrough Material-] 14 WHEREAS, the Transit Department has conducted that review after this second 15 year of implementation and found a need to make several minor changes to the 16 plan; and 17 WHEREAS, the federal Bipartisan Infrastructure Law made changes to the 18 PTASP requirements in 49 U.S.C.
+Sec.
+5329(d) that necessitated a minor update to 19 the Transit Department's PTASP; and 20 WHEREAS, the Transit Department is required to submit its updated PTASP to 21 its governing entity for approval; and 22 WHEREAS, the Council has considered and determined to approve the 23 department's PTASP as set forth in the attached Exhibit A entitled "City of Albuquerque 2022 Public Transportation Agency Safety Plan."
+24 25 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 26 ALBUQUERQUE: